alixmacdonald10/home-manager/README.md

 There are currently issues installing docker on non NixOS https://github.com/NixOS/nixpkgs/issues/70407.
 To alleviate this install docker daemon manually.
 To run docker non sudo create a docker group with: `sudo groupadd docker` then add your user with: `sudo usermod -aG docker $(whoami)`.
 Log out and back in then run: `newgrp docker` then run: `groups`.
 You should see docker under the groups your user is a member of.
 Set docker to start automatically with: `sudo systemctl enable docker.service`

+## Git
+Create your git SSH keys as required and add them to your ssh-agent.

+libsecret will be used to store and manage git https credentials.
+This happens automatically when you put enter the password the first time.